gurjanthans/codec-degradation-aec/README.md

-# When Speech Codecs Meet Environmental Sound
+# Robustness of Speech Codecs Beyond Speech

-Reproducibility repository for the paper *"When Speech Codecs Meet Environmental
-Sound: Quantifying and Recovering from Coding-Induced Degradation in Acoustic Event Classification"* (submitted to *Speech Communication*).
+Reproducibility repository for the paper *"Robustness of Speech Codecs Beyond Speech: Quantifying and Recovering from Coding-Induced Degradation in Audio Event Classification"* (submitted to *Speech Communication*).

 ## Summary